 2015 Season IV & 2016 Season I

-I work in the media of painting, drawing and installations.
-In my practice I explore the dynamic relationship between nature, culture and site, through expanding the boundaries of painting and drawing into a new form such as installation.
-My paintings and installations combine charged imagery which consequently loses their loaded context, transforming into a visual, abstracted experience.
+Karen Anevy works in the media of painting, drawing and installations.
+In her practice she explores the dynamic relationship between nature, culture and site, through expanding the boundaries of painting and drawing into a new form such as installation.
+Her paintings and installations combine charged imagery which consequently loses their loaded context, transforming into a visual, abstracted experience.

-The images I am concerned with are familiar, fretted and yet charged.
+The images she is concerned with are familiar, fretted and yet charged.
 They are usually composed from a model with an inherent regularity and pattern, such as: kaffiyah, tiger, diamond, as well as eastern and western architecture elements, and nature.
-I transform and deform these models, create new images that recall a little of their former selves.
-I wish to reach the point where these images become a universal form, lose their political and social context and turn into a visual experience.
-These images are the basis for my large-scale site specific installations.
+She transforms and deforms these models, creates new images that recall a little of their former selves.
+Anevy wishes to reach the point where these images become a universal form, lose their political and social context and turn into a visual experience.
+These images are the basis for her large-scale site specific installations.

-In my creative process I handle the images I choose and present them on the boundary between concrete and abstract.
+In Anevy's creative process, she handles the images she chooses and presents them on the boundary between concrete and abstract.
 Dissembling and reassembling these parts creates a new associative sensation.
-My involvement with charged images reflected in my works as an allusive boundaries between the political and artistic, the visible and concealed, or the covered and revealed.
-I am interested in questions relating to the shape of an image and the ability of painting, as a language, to create a new image from my previous drawing and painting, which goes awry through various techniques and materials: such as oil paintings, ink drawings, cutouts, print and more.
+Her involvement with charged images reflected in her works as an allusive boundaries between the political and artistic, the visible and concealed, or the covered and revealed.
+She is interested in questions relating to the shape of an image and the ability of painting, as a language, to create a new image from her previous drawings and paintings, which goes awry through various techniques and materials: such as oil paintings, ink drawings, cutouts, print and more.